-4.76 Areas where there may be a risk from coastal erosion have been identified on the proposals map.
+4.78 Areas where there may be a risk from coastal erosion have been identified on the proposals map.
 These are based on areas identified by the Shoreline Management Plan of 2005.
 The Local Flood Risk Management Plan (2016) includes an action to build from and update the Plan of 2005.
 This should take account of Scotland's Coastal Change Assessment.
 The work for the new Shoreline Management Plan has yet to be commissioned and in the meantime the Plan will have to continue to take the 2005 Plan as a starting point in respect of issues of coastal erosion.
 Potential developers will have to ascertain the extent of the risk and if it could potentially be avoided or overcome.
 This should include climate change and flooding and have regard to the Shoreline Management Plan of 2005 but may require a more detailed level of assessment.
 Operations which are proposed to protect properties from coastal erosion must consider the impact they may have on the coastline or adjoining areas.
+Proper account should also be taken of the National Marine Plan, the Regional Marine Plan, once adopted, and possible cross-border interactions with the Cumbria Coastal Strategy and North West England and North Wales Shoreline Management Plan.

-&lt;sup>2 Same methodology as for National Coastal Change Assessment (NCCA).
+&lt;sup>1 Same methodology as for National Coastal Change Assessment (NCCA).
 Includes island coastlines.

-Policy NE9: Erosion and Coastal Protection
+Policy NE10: Erosion and Coastal Protection